 Please allow 6 – 8 weeks for me to produce your finished album.
 This time is necessary for me to achieve the exacting standard for which I am renowned.
-Many of your images for the album will be cropped etc before I am satisfied with the final quality.
+Many of your images for the album will be colour, contrast and crop adjusted etc before I am satisfied with the final quality.

 What method of payment do you accept?